9 Expert Tips for Stunning Balloon Flower Care + Growth!

 As far as ideal temperature is concerned, they prefer climates with 60 to 80 degrees Fahrenheit.
 Even in warmer regions, they can survive under partial shade in the afternoons.

 In ancient times, all parts of the plant were used in East Asian countries as herbal medicine.
-But for the past few decades, it is commercially cultivated in China, and only the platycodon root is used for making medicines.
+But for the past few decades, it has been commercially cultivated in China, and only the platycodon root is used for making medicines.

-Usually, the roots of 2-3 years old plants are used and they are pulled out in the late spring season.
+Usually, the roots of 2-3-year-old plants are used and they are pulled out in the late spring season.
 These medicines have applications in herbal medicine for treating throat and lung-related ailments.

 • There are few countries like Japan and Korea where the parts of plants are still consumed and used in preparing meals.
-For instance, the fresh balloon flower leaves are topped on salads in Japan.
-And Koreans have found the platycodon root uses in preparation of soups and pickles.
+For instance, fresh balloon flower leaves are topped on salads in Japan.
+And Koreans have found the platycodon root used in the preparation of soups and pickles.

 • The platycodon or balloon flower extract has many healthy substances such as saponins, betulin, volatile oil, sterols, phytosterol, and glucose.